 A Brief History of Zinc

-While zinc was known to the Greeks and Romans before 20 B.C., it was not mas produced until the 12th century.
-Before being identified as a separate metal by the Swiss-German physician, Paracelsus (1493-1541), zinc was commonly used to make weaponry, buckets, and wall plaques around the world.
+While zinc was known to the Greeks and Romans before 20 B.C., it was not mass-produced until the 12th century.
+Before being identified as a separate metal by the Swiss-German physician, Paracelsus (1493-1541), zinc was commonly used to make weaponry, buckets, and wall plaques worldwide.

-In fact, Europeans did not begin smelting zinc before the end of the 18th century; and this process was only adopted by the Americans in mid-19th century.
+In fact, Europeans did not begin smelting zinc before the end of the 18th century; and the Americans only adopted this process in the mid-19th century.

-Today, zinc is one of the most in-demand metals in the world; while it’s primarily used as a corrosion resistant coating for galvanizing steel and iron, it has multiple applications in the world of health, medicine, agriculture, etc.
+Today, zinc is one of the most in-demand metals in the world.
+At the same time, it’s primarily used as a corrosion-resistant coating for galvanizing steel and iron, and it has multiple applications in the world of health, medicine, agriculture, etc.

 Mining and Commerical Use

-Known as ‘spelter’ in the world of commerce, zinc is the 4th most used metal in the world, with a market of $40 billion.
-While the largest zinc mine in the world is located in Rajasthan, India, over 50 countries around the world mine zinc; with China, Australia, Canada, and the US being the largest producers.
+Known as ‘spelter’ in commerce, zinc is the 4th most used metal in the world, with a market of $40 billion.
+While the largest zinc mine in the world is located in Rajasthan, India, over 50 countries worldwide mine zinc, with China, Australia, Canada, and the US being the largest producers.

-Currently, zinc is used around the world for roofing, and exterior cladding on buildings and other structures.
-To add to its uses, zinc alloys are an ideal material for die casting, which is one of the most commonly used manufacturing processes.
-Its applications are widespread, and zinc alloy die casting can be used for numerous decorative and functional purposes.
+Currently, zinc is used around the world for roofing and exterior cladding on buildings and other structures.
+To add to its uses, zinc alloys are ideal for die casting, which is one of the most commonly used manufacturing processes.
+Its applications are widespread, and zinc alloy dies casting can be used for numerous decorative and functional purposes.

 Benefits of Zinc